demystifyfp/demystifyfp/content/fsharp/series/fstweet/deploying-to-azure-app-service.md

 The `Deploy` just calls the `Kudu.kuduSync` function.

-The last thing that we need to revist in the build script is the build order.
+The last thing that we need to revisit in the build script is the build order.

 We need two build orders.
 One to run the application locally (which we already have) and another one to deploy.
-In the latter case, the we don't need to run the application explicitly as Azure Web App takes cares of executing our application using the *web.config* file.
+In the latter case, we don't need to run the application explicitly as Azure Web App takes cares of executing our application using the *web.config* file.

 To make it possible, Replace the existing build order with the below one